Dashboard Alerts - Configuration Issues

 Troubleshooting Steps

-- The device has had a working static IP, make sure the IP address is still valid.
+• If the device has had a working static IP, make sure the IP address is still valid.

-- The wrong VLAN tag is used for DHCP.
+• Check if the wrong VLAN tag is used for DHCP.

-Device(s) VLAN mismatch
+Device(s) VLAN Mismatch

 Triggers